SJAnderson/youku-client/YOUKU_DOCUMENTATION.md

 | video_ids | string | true |   |
 | ext | string | false |   |

-Note: `video_ids` and `ext` are a comma separated list of values.
-Each value in `ext` represents extended information that can be returned.
-The list can be found [here](http://open.youku.com/docs?id=47).
+`ext`: comma-separated list of values.
+Each value represents extended information that can be returned.
+The list can be found [here](http://open.youku.com/docs?id=46).
+`video_ids`: comma-separated list of values

 -
 <a name="videos/by_me" />